 Communion: We see bread and wine, yet invisibly they become the body and blood of the Christ.

-Confession: We see the multitude of our dreadful sins and come to confess them with a crushed and humbled heart before God; and through the prayer of a Priest standing over us they are invisibly loosed forever.
+Confession: We feel the multitude of our dreadful sins weighing heavily upon us, and so we confess them with a crushed and humbled heart before God.
+Through the prayer of a Priest standing over us, they are invisibly loosed from us forever.

-Marriage: We see two separate people standing before the altar of God, yet invisibly they become as one body mystically connected to each other.
+Marriage: We see two separate people standing before the altar of God, yet invisibly they become mystically connected as one body.

 Unction: We see anointing oil, yet invisibly it becomes the physical and spiritual healing of our sicknesses.